How a Dog Show Works

 SPORTING: These are gun dogs that were developed to assist the hunter, and generally have high energy and stable temperaments.
 Pointers and Setters point and mark the game, Spaniels flush the bird, Retrievers recover the game from land or water.

-WORKING: These dogs are generally intelligent and powerfully built, performing a variety of tasks, including guarding homes and livestock, serving as draft animals, and as police, military and service dogs.
+WORKING: These dogs are generally intelligent and powerfully built, performing a variety of tasks, including guarding homes and livestock, serving as draft animals, and as police, military, and service dogs.

-TERRIER: “Terrier” comes from the Latin word, terra (ground) as these determined and courageous dogs must be small enough and agile enough to “go to ground” to pursue their quarry (rats, foxes, and other vermin).
+TERRIER: “Terrier” comes from the Latin word for terra (ground) as these determined and courageous dogs must be small enough and agile enough to “go to ground” to pursue their quarry (rats, foxes, and other vermin).
 All but the Australian Terrier and the Miniature Schnauzer were developed in the United Kingdom.